Maria Consuelo Puyat-Reyes

-Maria Consuelo Gil Puyat-Reyes (born November 26, 1937 in Manila) is a Filipino politician and diplomat.
-She served as ambassador of the Philippines to Chile and as a congresswoman from Makati from 1987 to 1992.
+Maria Consuelo Gil Puyat-Reyes (born November 26, 1937, in Manila) is a Filipino politician and diplomat.
+She served as ambassador of the Philippines to Chile from 1999 to 2015 and as a congresswoman from Makati from 1987 to 1992.

 Puyat-Reyes is the daughter of Deogracias Puyat, a lawyer, and Patria Gil.
 She is the granddaughter of Pedro Gil, a diplomat and legislator from Manila.
 She attended St. Paul's College where she earned her bachelor's degree in education.
 She also has a master's degree in business economics from the Center for Research and Communication.
 She was married to Gregorio Reyes.

 Throughout the 1980s, Puyat-Reyes headed the annual anti-tuberculosis fund campaign organized by the Philippine Tuberculosis Society.
 In January 2000, the Makati Regional Trial Court ordered Puyat-Reyes to be arrested for failing to testify regarding the estate of her late husband.
 The case is about her and her stepdaughters, Christina and Rina.